PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Floating-Point Number Types
   Float, Double, and Long Double.
 Floatig point literals are interpreted as `double` type unless the letter f or l is added as a suffix.

+Flow Control
+  Control of the sequential flow of execution.

 Free store
   {term}`memory` allocated by `new`; also called dynamic memory.
 Often standard library facilities, such as `vector`, can be used to avoid explicit use of free store.